NateDimick/blazing-bookmarks/readme.md

 * `storage` is a object that maps bookmark ids to visit tallies. `storage` is maintained in local borwser storage to persist between browser sessions.
 * `bookmarkIds` is an array that mirrors the order of bookmarks on the bookmarks bar, but the array only stores ids. `bookmarkIds` is re-built every time the browser is opened.

+Two additional data structures are needed for tracking bookmarks nested in folders

+* `folderBookmarks` maps urls to the top-level bookmark id of the folder in the boomarks bar that bookmarked url is nested within
+* `barFolders` is a set of folder ids that exist, in some capacity, at the top level or nested, in the bookmarks bar

+`storage` is the only item stored locally (an, in the future, stored over sync storage), the others are re-built each time the browser is opened.

 When the user visits a new webpage, this extension checks the url. if it matches the url of a bookmark, then it will do three things: